 To help give you a clearer picture as to why strong emphasis is always placed upon sleeping well, we’re going all out and about on the benefits of a healthy sleeping pattern.
-We’re also making your life easier by listing some of the best stores to buy mattresses online.
+We’re also making your life a little easier by listing some of the best places where to buy mattresses online.
 Let’s take a look.

 Why sleeping well is considered so important?